cloudflare/workers-sdk/.changeset/lazy-pens-approve.md

 "wrangler": minor
 ---

-Add a log for worker startup time in wrangler deploy
+feat: Add a log for worker startup time in wrangler deploy